Aaron Sorkin: Work as film director

-Next, Sorkin made his directorial debut with Molly's Game, an adaptation of entrepreneur Molly Bloom's memoir.
+Sorkin made his directorial debut with Molly's Game, an adaptation of entrepreneur Molly Bloom's memoir.
 He also wrote the script for the film, which starred Jessica Chastain and Idris Elba.
 Production began in 2016 and the film was released in December 2017 to mostly positive reviews; Sorkin received his third Academy Award nomination for Best Adapted Screenplay.
 On review aggregator Rotten Tomatoes, Molly's Game garnered an approval rating of 81% based on 297 reviews, with an average rating of 7.07/10.

 Sorkin told Vanity Fair in July 2020 that Steven Spielberg offered him a job in 2006 about "a movie about the riots at the 1968 Chicago Democratic Convention and the trial that followed".
 However, after meeting at Spielberg's home, Sorkin said, "I left not knowing what the hell he was talking about."
 On July 12, 2007, Variety magazine reported that Sorkin had signed a deal with DreamWorks to write three scripts.
 The first was The Trial of the Chicago 7, which Sorkin was already developing with Spielberg, Walter Parkes and Laurie MacDonald.
 In March 2010, Sorkin's agent, Ari Emanuel, had stated that the project was proving "tough to get together".
 In late July 2013, it was announced that Paul Greengrass would be directing, but Sorkin eventually both wrote and directed the film.
 Focusing on the Chicago Seven (and Bobby Seale), the film began a limited release on September 25, 2020, before streaming on Netflix.
 At the 78th Golden Globes, Sorkin won Best Screenplay, and was nominated for Best Director.

 In September 2015, Entertainment Weekly reported that Sorkin was writing a biopic that would focus on the twenty-year marriage of Lucille Ball and Desi Arnaz, and their work on a comedy series, I Love Lucy.
 Cate Blanchett was originally to star as Ball.
 In 2017, Amazon Studios acquired the rights to the film.
 In January 2021, it was announced that Blanchett had been replaced by Nicole Kidman, and Javier Bardem had been cast as Desi Arnaz.
 Titled Being the Ricardos (2021), it was directed by Sorkin and received a limited theatrical release on December 10, 2021, before streaming on Prime Video on December 21.
 Paul Byrnes of The Sydney Morning Herald praised the film's dialogue, while the critic from The Irish Times opined that the film lacked "spark or insight".